JimmyCushnie/JECS/README.md

 ### Creating a DataFile

-To work with SUCC data, you must first create a new `DataFile` object:
+To work with SUCC data, you must first create a `DataFile` object:

 ```csharp
 using UnityEngine;